Pacific Wrecks

 Operation Copper mission against Muschu Island

-The remaining commandos: Sgt Weber, Sig Hagger, Sig Chandler and Spr Dennis remained on Muschu Island.
-On April 14, they approached bomb craters seeking fresh water and ran into a Japanese patrol and all were killed except Dennis.
+The remaining four commandos Sgt Weber, Sig Hagger, Sig Chandler and Spr Dennis remained on Muschu Island.
+On April 14, 1945 they approached bomb craters in search of fresh water and encountered a Japanese patrol that opened fire killing three.

 Recovery of Remains